hapax/hapax.github.io/assets/teaching.md

     constant*.

 3. Suppose the napthalene cloud diffuses very slowly, with a steady outward flow of molecules.
-Argue that the function
+Argue that, for a steady flow, the function

    $$
    G(r) = 4\pi r^2 F(r)
    $$

-   is constant.
+   must be constant.

 4. Let $R$ be the radius of the moth ball.
 From problem 3, deduce that